pivotal/docs-tap/aws-services/tutorials/working-with-aws-services.hbs.md

 After creating the claim, you can bind it to one or more of your application workloads.

-> **Important** If binding to more than one application workload, all application workloads must
+> **Important** If you want to bind to more than one application workload, all application workloads
-> exist in the same namespace.
+> must be in the same namespace.
 This is a known limitation.
 For more information, see
 > [Cannot claim and bind to the same service instance from across multiple namespaces](../../services-toolkit/reference/known-limitations.hbs.md#multi-workloads).

 1. Find the reference for the claim by running: